fair-ease/book-marine-omics-observation/book/03-extra-analysis/01-co-occurrence-networks.md

 ## 3. Pivot tables

+Pivoting converts taxonomy table which rows contain each taxon identified in every sample to table with rows of unique taxa with columns representing samples and values of abundances per sample.

 ```{code-cell}
 ssu_pivot = pivot_taxonomic_data(ssu, normalize=None, rarefy_depth=None)
 ssu_pivot.head()
 ```

+The `pivot_taxonomic_data` can normalize or rarefy the table too, but split these steps, because of additional removal of low abundance taxa which needs to happen before normalizing/rarefying.

 ## 4. Remove low abundance taxa

+The cutoff selected here is 10 %, which means that all taxa which do not appear at least in 10 % of all the samples in the taxonomy table will be removed.

 ```{code-cell}
 ssu_filt = prevalence_cutoff(ssu_pivot, percent=10, skip_columns=2)